RichardVasquez/h3netOld/Readme.md

+# Going into archive soon!

+3.7.1 is coming out, and I pretty much broke everything in terms of how the 3.1.1 version works, so I've got a private duplicate archive going on currently.
+I know, not how Git is supposed to work, but yeah, I'm not going to be maintaining this version any more with the new stuff coming in.

-# H3NET: A Hexagonal Hierarchical Geospatial Indexing System In C# #
+## H3NET: A Hexagonal Hierarchical Geospatial Indexing System In C# #

 H3Net is a geospatial indexing system using hexagonal grid that can be (approximately) subdivided into finer and finer hexagonal grids, combining the benefits of a hexagonal grid with [S2](https://code.google.com/archive/p/s2-geometry-library/)'s hierarchical subdivisions, mostly translated from the original C code from [Uber](https://github.com/uber)'s [H3](https://github.com/uber/h3) project.

-# Caveat Emptor
+## Caveat Emptor

 I have a personal project I'm working on that needs hexagons all over the world, and I've been using [DGGRID](http://www.discreteglobalgrids.org/software/) for generating patches of data across the globe.
 Seeing this code come out, and pre-oriented for [Dymaxion project](https://en.wikipedia.org/wiki/Dymaxion_map), I did the conversion to C# for various reasons, accepting the tradeoff in speed.